buerokratt/Data-Anonymizer/Docker_Project/README.md

 https://github.com/buerokratt/Data-Anonymizer/issues/145

 - To deploy project with default environment variables run `docker-compose up -d`.
 - Backend (Ruuter Application) url could be configured on [Label Studio Client](docker-compose.yml#L43) and [Data Management Client](docker-compose.yml#L58) docker configs.
 The website urls for Label Studio and Data Management Frontends application could be added to list of [whitelisted urls](Ruuter/src/main/resources/application.yml#L27) for Ruuter Application.
+Label Studio Frontend url should also be be setup as a [Data management client docker config](docker-compose.yml#L59)